griptape-ai/griptape-docs/docs/griptape-framework/data/vector-stores.md

 Griptape provides a way to build drivers for vector DBs where embeddings can be stored and queried.
-Every vector storage driver implements the following methods:
+Every vector store driver implements the following methods:

-* `upsert_text_artifact()` for updating and inserting new `TextArtifact` values into vector DBs.
+* `upsert_text_artifact()` for updating or inserting a new `TextArtifact` into vector DBs.
 The method will automatically generate embeddings for a given value.
+* `upsert_text_artifacts()` for updating or inserting multiple `TextArtifact`s into vector DBs.
+The method will automatically generate embeddings for given values.
 * `upsert_text()` for updating and inserting new arbitrary strings into vector DBs.
 The method will automatically generate embeddings for a given value.
 * `upsert_vector()` for updating and inserting new vectors directly.
 * `query()` for querying vector DBs.

 Each vector driver takes a `BaseEmbeddingDriver` used to dynamically generate embeddings for strings.

+!!! info
+    More vector drivers are coming soon.

 ## MemoryVectorDriver